SergeWilfried/dunia-protocol-core/docs/protocol/bondingcurve/bondingcurve.md

     returns (uint256 amountOut);
 ```

-Returns the amount `amountOut`of FEI received for a purchase of `amountIn` ETH.
+Returns the amount `amountOut`of COWRIE received for a purchase of `amountIn` ETH.

 {% hint style="warning" %}
 Can be inaccurate if outdated, need to call `oracle().isOutdated()` to check